spiffe/spiffe/CODE-OF-CONDUCT.md

 ### Moderation

-- If you feel any of SPIFFE's Slack channels require moderation, please e-mail [SPIFFE's Technical Steering Committee (TSC)](mailto:tsc@spiffe.io).
-The TSC will issue a warning to users who don't follow this code of conduct.
+- If you feel any of SPIFFE's communication channels require moderation, please e-mail the [SPIFFE Steering Committee (SSC)](mailto:ssc@spiffe.io).
+The SSC will issue a warning to users who don't follow this code of conduct.
 A second offense results in a temporary ban.
 A third offense warrants a permanent ban.
 It is at the moderator's discretion to un-ban offending users, or to immediately ban a toxic user without warning.